 - Begin your health book with some startling or touching information about the disease or condition you’re discussing.

-- Right from the start, let readers know you empathize with them and understand what they’re going through.
+- Right from the start, let readers know that you empathize with them and understand what they’re going through.

 - Explain, in layman’s terms, the physiology and/or psychology of the problem.